The Intentional Travel Philosophy: Planning Trips Based on How You Want to Feel

 Experiencing the culture that makes a place unique.

 Intentional travel does not mean sacrificing comfort.
-Beautiful hotels, peaceful environments, and moments of rest absolutely have their place in travel.
+Beautiful hotels, peaceful environments, and moments of rest absolutely have their place.

-But the experience of a destination often begins when you step outside and allow yourself to engage with the place around you.
+But a destination truly begins to reveal itself when you step outside and engage with it.

 These are the kinds of experiences that allow you to feel connected to a place rather than simply visiting it.